unahouExosite/docs/portals/README.md

 * `"devices"` is an array of identifiers for devices of which the portal owns.

-    * `<device-id-N>` is a 40 character hex string representing the device's RID in the One Platform
+    * `<device-rid-N>` is a 40 character hex string representing the device's RID in the One Platform

 * `"id"` is a numeric identifier for the portal.